eliot-org/eliot-experiment-builder/README.md

     - Then, import at least one survey json file.
 An example can be found [here](https://github.com/eliot-org/eliot/blob/main/src/renderer/assets/survey_sample.json).
 A Stroop example is also available [here](https://github.com/eliot-org/eliot/blob/main/src/renderer/assets/stroop.json)
   - Go to the objects page
     -  Create an object by setting a name and potentially properties that are needed by your survey
+    -  In the case of the Stroop example, create objects with a property called "color", for the text color and another property called "text" that is then shown as the text itself
   - Then, if your survey needs subject data, go to the subjects page
     - Create a subject with accompanying properties
   - If your survey needs hardware devices, connect them on the hardware page